 What is the setting of your specialty?

 Emergency Medicine is technically considered an outpatient specialty.
 I work at a trauma center and my ED (emergency department) is attached to the hospital.
-I work in both adult and pediatric emergency departments.
+I have now worked in 2 different EDs – one during my APP fellowship and one in my current position!

 What does your “average” day look like?